maymag/ds_projects/cap_submit_copy/README.md

 data science project repo
 # Projects with genes data
 # Clustering with Levenshtein distances for acronym translator
-# Word2vec similarity to linke genes to health disorders
+# Word2vec similarity to link genes to health disorders